AterhiM/CODAnalyzer/README.md

 # Africa COD Market Analysis Dashboard

-## Solution Name: CODAlyzer
+## Solution Name: CODAnalyzer

 ![CODAnalyzer Logo](./logo/logo.png)

-CODAlyzer is a simple Streamlit app designed to empower e-commerce strategists in selecting the ideal African market for Cash On Delivery (COD) strategies.
+CODAnalyzer is a simple Streamlit app designed to empower e-commerce strategists in selecting the ideal African market for Cash On Delivery (COD) strategies.
 By leveraging specific country-level data, users can explore and analyze various metrics to identify markets with the most significant potential for COD implementation.

 **Note:** The app provides initial features to analyze about the african countries that influences the choice of the suitable target market for COD.